 One of the main problems with servicing or replacing boilers is that they are often fully enclosed within a building.
 This is a great safety measure but can cause significant issues in the case of boiler repair or replacement.
 This is especially true when attempting to quickly supplement or replace a malfunctioning boiler with a rental unit.
 Make sure to install external boiler connections at your facility so that a portable boiler provider like Powerhouse can quickly and efficiently hook up a replacement unit.
 Typically a rental boiler requires city water, electricity (if not using #2 oil), fuel, drainage and an output line for steam or hot water.

 Check out our article on installing rental boiler connections if you’re interested in learning more about this safety precaution.

 Make sure you have a backup plan for fuel.
 For instance, if you’re using natural gas, make sure you have a #2 fuel oil or propane line in place as well.
 You never know when there will be an issue with a cut or disabled fuel line that can put your boiler out of operation.
 Additionally, your company could be on a curtailment program for natural gas, which can lead to an unexpected interruption of your primary fuel source.
 An easily accessible backup plan for fuel can solve this problem in hours instead of days, saving several shifts worth of lost time.
 All Powerhouse rental boilers come ready to accept natural gas, propane or #2 fuel oil enables complete flexibility when it comes to fuel management.

-The best thing you can do to prep for a potential emergency is make sure that you have a contingency plan in place.
+The best thing you can do to prep for a potential emergency is to make sure that you have a contingency plan in place.
 While you may not be in a position to check every box in the list above, it’s important that you have at least considered each point.
-The more you plan for a “worst case scenario,” the less of a “worst case” it becomes.
+The more you plan for a “worst-case scenario,” the less of a “worst-case” it becomes.